 ‘I see it in appreciation.’

 This is already, in itself, the style of the Venice Foundation.
-Looking for widespread support and asking for the hearts of the supporters goes beyond the 4x800role, though important, of the fundraiser: it creates sensitivity.
+Looking for widespread support and asking for the hearts of the supporters goes beyond the role, though important, of the fundraiser: it creates sensitivity.
 And the sense of belonging comes back into Franca Coin’s reasoning.
 ‘Appreciating to me is teaching, educating to the discovery of beauty’, which is an expression of civilisation, it shapes the environment, establishes identity.
 She likes the new word ‘edutainment’, education and entertainment, transmission of the pleasure of knowledge.

 The most heartfelt project by the Venice Foundation over these last twenty years and the future goals...